-History.
-Much of the Central Valley is naturally fairly level, ranging from two to five feet fall per mile (Willson 1979), so not much leveling was done in the early days of the rice industry.
-Consequently, most early efforts of field improvement went to clearing native vegetation and building irrigation water structures such as canals, drains, weir boxes and levees.
+Much of the Central Valley is naturally fairly level, ranging from two to five feet of fall per mile (Willson 1979), so not much leveling was done in the early days of the rice industry.
+Consequently, most early efforts towards field improvement were in clearing native vegetation and building irrigation water structures such as canals, drains, weir boxes, and levees.
 The prevailing belief at the time was to leave the soil surface between the levees alone because rice grew poorly in cut areas and rank in fill areas.
-By the mid-1920's, however, growers learned that leveling paid, although the first heavy earth movers and landplanes capable of major land formation were not available until 1935 (anonymous, 1948).
-Leveling became widespread after WWII, with a sharp increase in the 1960's.
-A key concern was whether to maintain the natural contours, which was cheaper, or to make the slope uniform so straight levees could be used, but at higher cost (Figure 1).
-Wick, (1970), estimated an equipment efficiency gain of 12-15%, 10% higher yield, faster initial flooding, more precise depth management, gain in productive land, and increased land value by leveling for parallel levees.
+By the mid-1920s, growers began to see the economic benefits of leveling, although the first heavy earth movers and landplanes capable of major land formation were not available until 1935 (anonymous, 1948).
+Leveling became widespread after WWII, with a sharp increase in the 1960s.
+A key concern was whether to maintain the natural contours, which was cheaper, or to make the slope uniform so straight levees could be used, but at a higher cost (Figure 1).
+Wick (1970), estimated an equipment efficiency gain of 12-15%, 10% higher yield, faster initial flooding, more precise depth management, gain in productive land, and increased land value by leveling for parallel levees.
 The leveling system most commonly used depended on installing a matrix of grade stakes, based on a detailed survey map, which guided the equipment drivers.
-Accuracy was dependent on the skill of the operator to match cuts and fills with specifications.
-In the early 1970's, laser guided equipment (Figure 2) revolutionized land leveling by increasing accuracy, automating some equipment operations and eliminating the need to set a complex matrix of grade stakes.
-With the adoption of the laser and its exceptional accuracy, growers changed their view of how flat fields could be.